CFL: 6th season

 Signed on Feb.
 18, 2015.
 Wiggan was selected in the fourth round (34th overall) of the 2014 CFL draft and originally signed with the Stampeders on May 27, 2014.

-(Calgary) Wiggan played 17 games (11 starts) and had 20 tackles including two tackles for loss, one special-teams tackle, two sacks and five QB pressures.
-He played offensive line at the end of the game in Week 2 due to injuries.
+(Calgary) Wiggan played 17 games and made 11 starts.
+He had 20 tackles including two tackles for loss, one special-teams tackle, two sacks and five QB pressures.
+Wiggan played offensive line at the end of the game in Week 2 due to injuries.
 He was on the one-game injury list for Game 17.
 He started both post-season games and had one tackle in the Western Final and one tackle and one quarterback pressure in the Grey Cup.

 (Calgary) Wiggan played 13 games (two starts) and had 12 tackles including one tackle for loss and also had two sacks.
 He played in the Grey Cup, recording one tackle and a knockdown.
 He was on the one-game injury list for Game 4 and the reserve list for Games 6 – 10.